 On this page:

-Green Chemistry is framed by 12 Principles which guide chemists in the design of materials and processes.
+Green Chemistry is framed by 12 principles that guide chemists in the design of materials and processes.

 The Twelve Principles of Green Chemistry